Barbara Ostrov, M.D.

 At the Penn State Hershey Children's Hospital, you will be the recipient of outstanding education and training in a community that recognizes us as their resource for healthy children as well as for children with acute and chronic illnesses.
 Our rural-suburban location is ideal for families; given the fact that we are the only academic Children's Hospital in a large geographic region, our programs provide primary and specialty care for children with a broad range of illnesses, unsurpassed by urban-based institutions.

 As the leader of our department and our hospital, I work hard to ensure that quality of care and patient safety are our highest priorities.
 To that end, we are active members of The Children's Hospitals' Association's Solutions for Patient Safety, a consortium of children's hospitals that is working together to systematically improve the quality and safety of hospitalized children throughout the US.
-The high quality of care in our hospital has also been recognized nationally by being ranked in 6 specialties in 2014 in US News.
+The high quality of care in our hospital has also been recognized nationally in US News.

 We have outstanding, well-trained faculty who consistently are recognized for their teaching and mentoring skills.
 We also have the honor of being the home to the only two academic medical center pediatricians to be named Pennsylvania AAP Pediatrician of the Year.